danielroe/rollup-plugin-pure/README.md

 Definition functions (for example, in Vue with `defineComponent`) are increasingly common but do not play nice with tree-shaking.
 It's not possible to tell whether or not a function call which receives an object can be tree-shaken from a build, as it's possible there might be side effects.

-Rollup supports `/* #__PURE__ */` annotations to declare this from a library author's point of view, but it can be tricky when we know that _every_ occurrence of a function call is pure.
+Rollup supports `/* @__PURE__ */` annotations to declare this from a library author's point of view, but it can be tricky when we know that _every_ occurrence of a function call is pure.

-This plugin will automatically inject the annotation before any occurrence of the function call.
+This plugin will automatically inject the annotation before any occurrence of the function call, as well as injecting `/* @__NO_SIDE_EFFECTS__ */` annotations in front of function declarations.

 ## Installation